CERTCC/SSVC/project_docs/README.md

 ## How To Use Cross References

+**NOTE:** These conventions were put in place to make a consistent style for the PDF version of the documentation.
+Many of them may have been superseded by the move to a website format, but we are keeping them here for now.
+We expect that we will need to revisit these conventions as we continue to develop the documentation.

+---

 - Cross references to other sections can be accomplished with the `[text](link)` syntax for links.
   - The text to appear goes in `[]`
   - The heading to link to goes in `()`